Ayroid/Go-CICD/README.md

-# Go Web Application
+# Go Web Tic Tac Toe

-This is a simple web application written in Go (Golang) using the `net/http` package to handle HTTP requests.
+This is a simple web tic-tac-toe written in Go (Golang) using the `net/http` package to handle HTTP requests.

 ## Running the Server